The Seven Stages of Disease

 Enervation | Toxemia | Irritation | Inflammation |Ulceration | Induration | Cancer

-There are several stages of disease.
-Here we describe the process of disease using seven distinct stages.
+There are several stages of disease and here I describe the process using seven distinct stages.
 The underlying cause of disease in all stages is toxemia due to underhydration, through the inability of our body to cleanse itself or even dilute its toxins.
 Although toxemia may arise from many sources, it basically exists because of insufficient nerve energy to sufficiently eliminate externally sourced(exogenous) poisons and internal(endogenous) wastes.

 Toxemia in simple terms is toxins or poisons residing within the body’s tissue fluids, plasma(hydration), or blood.
 Usually, a combination of all three since they are all of the same fluid origins.
 Specifically, within soft tissues, cells, and the spaces in between, known as the interstitium.

 The following excerpt is taken from Wikipedia.

 The interstitium is a contiguous fluid-filled space existing between a structural barrier, such as a cell wall or the skin, and internal structures, such as organs, including muscles and the circulatory system.

 The total fluid volume of the interstitium during health is about 20% of body weight, but this space is dynamic and may change in volume and composition during immune responses and in conditions such as cancer.

 In people with lung diseases, heart disease, cancer, kidney disease, immune disorders, and periodontal disease, the interstitial fluid and lymph system are sites where disease mechanisms may arise or develop. -wikipedia

 Diseases present many different aspects because they evolve within the progressing deterioration of the organism that suffers them.
 Disease has seven distinct stages.
 These stages correspond to the distinct differences of each stage of evolution.